Danysahne/jobwasil/README.md

 # Job Search App

-This repository contains a minimal React Native project for a job search application that can run on both iOS and Android.
+This repository contains a minimal React Native project for a job search application.
+It now also includes example Swift projects demonstrating basic iOS and macOS apps.

 ## Getting Started